finnerrrrr/SQL_Job_Market_Project/README.md

 # Introduction
 Here is my deep dive into the data job market!
-Focusing on analyst roles, this project explore rop-paying positions, in-demand skills and the intersection point of both, for Business Analyst jobs.
+Focusing on analyst roles, this project explore top-paying positions, in-demand skills and the intersection point of both, for Business Analyst jobs.

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)